flutter/website/src/get-started/flutter-for/ios-devs.md

 limit their size to that of its content.
 **Flutter** widgets behave in similar manner.

-Parent components can offer unbounded constraints.
+However, in Flutter parent widgets can offer unbounded constraints.
 Unbounded constraints set their maximum values to infinity.

 {:.include-lang}